Andreessen Horowitz: Notable investments

+By 2012, Business Insider wrote that, "Andreessen Horowitz is the most powerful and respected venture capital firm in Silicon Valley right now."
+The firm is often cited as the largest and one of the most powerful venture capital funds in the world.
+Marc Andreessen in particular is often cited as one of the most powerful venture capitalists, who is dominant, if also controversial, not only in Silicon Valley, but also in politics.

+As per the website OfficeChais calculations (up to October 2025), since 2020, Andreessen Horowitz has backed 32 unicorns, more than any other venture firm.
+By November 2025, Andreessen Horowitz's website lists 1076 portfolio companies.
+The note reads: "Any investments or portfolio companies mentioned, referred to, or described on this page are not representative of all investments in vehicles managed by a16z and there can be no assurance that the investments will be profitable or that other investments made in the future will have similar characteristics or results.
+Exits include current and former a16z portfolio companies which have been acquired as well as companies which have undergone an initial public offering or direct public offering of shares.
+Certain publicly traded companies on this list may still be held in Andreessen Horowitz funds."
+The American Dynamism section lists 50 companies.

+Leslie Feinzaig writes on Fast Company that nowadays Andreessen Horowitz and other big firms do not act like traditional venture capital firms anymore, but invest beyond early-stage private companies, including public equities, crypto tokens, non-traditional assets, and more.
+There is also a tendency towards competing for the obvious alpha, and not just making the contrarian's bet.

 2009

-In 2009, Andreessen Horowitz made its two first investments: one in business management SaaS developer Apptio and the other in Skype stock.
-According to Horowitz, the investment was seen as risky by other experts in the field who believed the company would be crippled by ongoing intellectual property litigation and direct competitive attacks from Google and Apple.
-The company's founders viewed the investment as a success following Skype's sale to Microsoft in May 2011 for $8.5 billion.
+In 2009, Andreessen Horowitz made its first two investments: one in business management SaaS developer Apptio and one in Skype stock.

+According to Horowitz, the Skype investment was seen as risky by other experts in the field, who believed the company would be crippled by ongoing intellectual property litigation and direct competitive attacks from Google and Apple.
+The firm's founders viewed the investment as a success following Skype's sale to Microsoft in May 2011 for $8.5 billion.

 2010–2011

-In 2010, Andreessen Horowitz invested $10 million in cloud company Okta while leading its Series A Round.
+In 2010, Andreessen Horowitz invested $10 million in the cloud company Okta, leading its Series A round.

-In 2011, Andreessen Horowitz invested $80 million in Twitter, becoming the first venture firm that held stock in all four of the highest-valued, privately held social media companies at the time: Facebook, Groupon, Twitter, and Zynga.
-Andreessen Horowitz has also invested in Airbnb, Lytro, Jawbone, Belly, Foursquare, Stripe and other high-tech companies.
+In 2011, Andreessen Horowitz invested $80 million in Twitter, becoming the first venture firm to hold stock in all four of the highest-valued privately held social media companies at the time: Facebook, Groupon, Twitter, and Zynga.

+Andreessen Horowitz also invested in Airbnb, Lytro, Jawbone, Belly, Foursquare, Stripe, and other high-tech companies.

 2012–2013

-In 2012, Andreessen Horowitz invested in 156 companies, including the 90 companies in its portfolio, and 66 start-ups through its funding of Y Combinator's Start Fund.
-The company invested $100 million in GitHub, which netted over $1 billion for the fund when GitHub was acquired by Microsoft for $7.5 billion.
-In 2013, Andreessen Horowitz invested in Clinkle, Coinbase, Databricks, Lyft, Oculus VR, PagerDuty, Pixlee, Ripple, Soylent, Swiftype and uBiome.
+In 2012, Andreessen Horowitz invested in 156 companies, including 90 in its portfolio and 66 startups through its funding of Y Combinator's Start Fund.
+The company invested $100 million in GitHub, which netted over $1 billion for the fund when Microsoft acquired GitHub for $7.5 billion.
+In 2013, Andreessen Horowitz invested in Clinkle, Coinbase, Databricks, Lyft, Oculus VR, PagerDuty, Pixlee, Ripple, Soylent, Swiftype, and uBiome.